davidramosweb/home-assistant-custom-components-cover-time-based/README.md

 With this component you can add a time-based cover.
 You have to set RF-sending scripts to open, close and stop the cover.
 For example, you can use an RF-Bridge running Tasmota firmware to send out RF codes, with RF-based motor roller shutters to do this.

+You can adapt it to your requirements, actually any cover system could be used which uses 3 triggers: up, stop, down.
+The idea is to embed your triggers into scripts which can be hooked into this component as below.

 ## Installation
 * Copy all files in custom_components/cover_rf_time_based to your <config directory>/custom_components/cover_rf_time_based/ directory.
 * Restart Home-Assistant.